neurogenomics/neurogenomics-lab-website/content/post/bdbsdbs/index.md

   focal_point: Smart
   preview_only: false
 ---

-Our [https://www.biorxiv.org/content/10.1101/528463v1](latest preprint) on cell type mapping is now available on bioRxiv.
+Our <a href="<https://www.biorxiv.org/content/10.1101/528463v1>">latest preprint</a> on cell type mapping is now available on bioRxiv.
 This work was a collaboration with the Hjerling-Leffler and Sullivan labs.
 Some of the most exciting findings relate to Parkinson's disease: we discover genetic associations with most the celltypes known to degenerate in the disease (suggesting this occurs cell autonomously) but also discovered a new link to Oligodendrocytes.

 We tested for associations with 231 cell types from the mouse central, peripheral and enteric nervous systems.
-We used single cell transcriptome data from @slinnarsson recent [https://is.gd/TDuwm7](cell type atlas).
+We used single cell transcriptome data from @slinnarsson recent <a href="https://is.gd/TDuwm7">cell type atlas</a>.

 ![](fig0-all-traits-all-cell-types.jpg)